Search MENU

 What is a public school?

-Public or State schools are funded by the Government and must normally teach the NZ Curriculum.
-They are also run by Board of Trustees made up of parents, staff, the Principal, other elected school community members and sometimes student representatives above Year 9.
-Public Schools include: your local school, Kura Kaupapa, Wharekura, Special Character Schools, Special Schools, Regional Health Schools and Correspondence.
+Public, or state, schools are funded by the government and usually must teach the New Zealand curriculum.
+They are run by boards of trustees made up of parents, staff, the principal, other elected school community members and sometimes student representatives (for schools above Year 9).
+Public schools include local schools, kura kaupapa, wharekura, special character schools, special schools, regional health schools and correspondence schools.

 What is an integrated school?

-Integrated schools are former private schools that have become a part of the state system.
-They’re mainly funded by the Government and normally teach the NZ Curriculum, but often have a religious or philosophical underpinning.
-They are therefore also allowed to include the religious or philosophical elements in their teaching.
-Integrated schools can charge attendance dues (a fee) every year, but this fee is generally less than what private schools charge.
-Integrated schools can restrict who can and can’t enrol at their school dependent on their religious or philosophical underpinning.
+Integrated schools are schools that used to be private but have become part of the state system.
+They are mainly funded by the government and usually teach the New Zealand curriculum but often have a religious or philosophical foundation.
+Therefore, they are allowed to include religious or philosophical elements in their teaching.
+Integrated schools can charge attendance dues (a fee) every year, but these are usually less than private schools fees.
+Integrated schools can restrict who can enrol at their school, depending on their religious or philosophical background.

-Private or Independent schools receive some government funding but are largely funded by compulsory fees.
-They are governed by their own independent Boards and can choose who they want to enrol in their school or not.
-Generally, these schools are run like a business.
-They don’t have to teach the NZ Curriculum but generally, do.
+Private, or independent, schools receive some government funding but are mostly funded by compulsory fees paid by their students.
+They are run by their own independent boards and can choose who enrols in their school.
+They are usually run like a business.
+They don’t have to teach the New Zealand curriculum, but they usually do.

 back to top